imnp/pygestalt/docs/index.md

 ## Introduction

 We believe that anyone should be able to build their own custom digital fabrication tools.
 Why?
 Because our tools shape our perspective, and it's high time we shaped them back.
-And because the Star Trek Replicator DOES NOT EXIST.
-[Read our philosophy here.](/pages/philosophy.md)
+[Read about our philosophy here.](/pages/philosophy)

 pyGestalt helps you construct and configure control systems for your own automated machines, ranging from simple to crazy.
 Just two examples: [a plotter that writes love letters](https://vimeo.com/12068389), and a [Jacquard loom for weaving friendship bracelets](https://vimeo.com/70206561) ([including a web-based control system](http://www.friendshiploom.com)).